khaors/geocompr/main.md

 ## Introduction

-This chapter demonstrates how the skills learned in the previous chapters can be applied to location analysis.
+This chapter demonstrates how the skills learned in the previous chapters can be applied to location analysis (sometimes also referred to as geomarketing).
-Geomarketing (also called location analysis) is a broad field of research and commercial application, the aim of which is to decide the optimal location for new services.
+Location analysis is a broad field of research and commercial application, the aim of which is to decide the optimal location for new services.
 A standard example is where to locate a new shop: there are typically hundreds of possible locations in a city and location analysis can be used to decide where the shop will attract most visitors and, ultimately, make most profit.
 There are also many non-commercial applications that can use the technique for public benefit.
 A good example is where to locate new health services [@tomintz_geography_2008].

-Geomarketing is focused on people and where they are likely to spend their time and other resources.
+Location analysis is focused on people and where they are likely to spend their time and other resources.
 However, it has several links with ecology: animals and plants have needs which can be best met in optimal locations based on variables that change over space (called gradients in the ecological literature --- see e.g., @muenchow_review_2017<!--and chapter xx-->).
 <!-- add reference!! -->
 Polar bears, for example, prefer northern latitudes where temperatures are lower and food (seals and sea lions) is plentiful.
 Similarly, humans tend to congregate certain places, creating economic niches (and high land prices) analogous to the ecological niche of the Arctic.
-The main task of geomarketing is to find out where such 'optimal locations' are for specific services, based on available data.
+The main task of location analysis is to find out where such 'optimal locations' are for specific services, based on available data.
-Typical research questions in geomarketing include:
+Typical research questions in location analysis include:

 - Where are the service users (or clients), specific target groups and competitors?
 - How many people can easily reach my stores?
 - Do existing services over or under-exploit the market potential?
 - How big is my market share and turnovers, and are spatial differences exist?

-To demonstrate how geocomputation can answer these questions, the next section creates a scenario where geomarketing is vital to make informed real-world decisions.
+To demonstrate how geocomputation can answer these questions, the next section creates a scenario where location analysis is vital to make informed real-world decisions.

 ## Case study